Protect and colour your outdoor wooden structures

 Avoid runs or drips by not overloading the brush or roller with paint and work it in well.
 Pick up any wet edges before they begin to dry in a drip shape and don’t let the paint collect in crevices as it will create runs.

-For any end grains, such as the tops of posts, we recommend dabbing the brush on these areas to make sure that the product soaks into the wood.
+For any end grains, such as the tops of posts or at the corners of sheds, we, we recommend dabbing the brush on these areas to make sure that the product soaks into the wood.

 Pressurise the sprayer and choose the most suitable spray option provided.